chandanhpcic/docs/source/manual/how-tos/dynamicrouting_ospf.rst

 Route Redistribution is used,
-if you want to send information this router has learned via another protocol or routes from kernel (OPNsense static routes).
+if you want to send information this router has learned via another protocol or routes from kernel (Reticen8 static routes).

 Advertise Default Gateway
 -------------------------